 We are experienced in dealing with motorbike accident claims.
 For a free assessment of your claim contact our free legal helpline on 0808 139 1594 or send an email to email@example.com

-We were approached by MC who was involved in a serious motorbike accident between Barnstaple and Bideford.
+We specialise in motorbike accident claims and were approached by MC who was involved in a serious motorbike accident between Barnstaple and Bideford.

 MC was on his motorbike heading home from work.
 He was following a car and about to overtake when the car suddenly turned right without indicating, colliding with MC’s motorbike and causing him to fall off.
 An ambulance was called and paramedics attended the scene.
 He was taken to North Devon District Hospital.

 MC suffered multiple injuries as a result of the accident.
 He had several fractured ribs, a fractured collarbone and a collapsed lung.
 While in hospital immediately after the accident he suffered a catastrophic bleed from his spleen which had to be removed in emergency surgery.
 MC was placed in an induced coma and remained in intensive care for over a week.